What’s an exclusive brokerage contract?

 Beginning and end of contract

-The brokerage contract comes into force when you receive a contract duplicate.
-This “duplicate” should not be a simple photocopy, and you and your broker must sign it.
+The brokerage contract is formed when the parties have signed it.
+Your broker will give you the duplicate of the contract.
+This “duplicate” should not be a simple photocopy, and you and your broker must also sign it.
 If the form is signed electronically, the version you receive constitutes an original contract.

 Unless otherwise agreed with your broker, the contract shall expire 30 days after its making.